 Fig. 2: The identity of the taxonomic ranks (A), the number of taxonomic ranks (B), the frequency of each taxon (C) in cross-taxa research in functional ecology, D) Interaction graph showing the links between pairs of taxa in cross-taxa research in functional ecology.
 More than one taxon can be studied in the same article (see B), so that the sum of values in A and C is larger than the total number of articles.
-In D, link width refers to the number of studies per pair of taxa (values in the legend).
+In D, we present taxa at the level of class, the most often rank used in the surveyed articles, and link width refers to the number of studies per pair of taxa (values in the legend).
 The literature survey was conducted on Web of Science, on 08-06-2020.